-to Paragraph/Section No [the amend ey] and [Party No. 2], upon notification and pursuant ment clause of the original contract] of that certain date][and entitled ""], hereby amend and revise
+to Paragraph/Section No [the ame ency] and [Party No. 2], upon notification are endment clause of the original contract] of to [date][and entitled ""], hereby amend that certain

-al history record information and other sensitive I-managed criminal justice information systems by restrictions:
+ninal history record information and othe FBI-managed criminal justice information sing restrictions:

 a.

 b.

 c.

 and d.
-The Security Addendum appen made a part thereof as if fully a ided hereto, which is incorporated by reference and appearing herein.
+The Security Addendum appropriate made a part thereof as if full pended hereto, which is incorporated by refer ly appearing herein. rence and

-This amendment is effective ve the day of, 20
+This amendment is efferon behalf of [Party No. 1]: ctive the day of, 20

-On behalf of [Party No. 1]:

 Printed Name Title

 Signature Date

 On behalf of [Party No. 2]:

 Printed Name Title

 Signature Date